Children’s Wellbeing Surveys Privacy Notice

 RCS takes its responsibility to keep personal information secure very seriously.
 As part of our commitment to the security of your information, ScotCen Social Research and Ipsos MORI both have regular internal and external audits of their information security and are accredited by the International Standard for Information Security, ISO 27001:2005.

-Note that ScotCen and Ipsos MORI will not have access to your child’s personal information (this could be any information that would identify your child such as name, date of birth, address) as all the survey answers are provided anonymously.
+Note that ScotCen and Ipsos MORI will not have access to your child’s personal information (this could be any information that would identify your child such as name, date of birth, address).

 How long will you keep my child’s data?

-Personal data will only be used to anonymously and securely link your child’s data.
+Personal data will only be used to safely and securely link your child’s data.

 Data will be deposited in the Data Archive, however this data will not contain any information which would result in your child being identified.

 What if I wish to complain?

 If you believe we have not complied with your data protection rights you can contact us email@example.com.